No Life Code – Maldoror’s Metamorphosis

 The three guitarists don’t feel like too many, because Helloween’s approach to guitars was never really that of less-is-more.
 Hansen, Weikath and Gerstner take turns in delivering anthemic solos, that at times might be bit too predictable, but are nevertheless rock-solid and even entertaining.

-Löble is technically extremely strong drummer who does the job expected from him and he does it with ease.
+Löble is technically extremely strong drummer who does the job expected from him, and he does it with ease.
 He has proved that in the live setting as well.
 What his performance on this album lacks are those breathtaking displays of the overall understanding of the songs.
 Schwichtenberg’s and Kusch’s had that overview quality to their playing and that would result in some truly memorable moments as well as creative performances in general.

 Some of the songs that work best are those where Deris and Kiske share the vocal duties somewhat equally, such as “Rise Without Chains”, “Skyfall” and “Fear Of The Fallen”.
 Mid-tempo likes of “Best Time” and “Indestructible” are infectious and deemed to do well in a live setting.
-Elsewhere there are also some well-executed solid fillers in form of “Robot King”, “Angels” and “Cyanide”.
+Elsewhere, there are also some well-executed solid fillers in the form of “Robot King”, “Angels” and “Cyanide”.
 The limited edition reviewed here consists of two extra songs, one of which, “Golden Times”, eminently displays the quality and beauty of Kiske’s lower range vocals and has it been slowed a bit down, with less hectic instrumentation it would work even better.

-But overall, the band does deliver a massive album packed with Helloween DNA and it’s an album that is unlikely to disappoint any existing Helloween fans, regardless if they preffer Kiske og Deris era of this band.
+But overall, the band does deliver a massive album packed with Helloween DNA, and it’s an album that is unlikely to disappoint any existing Helloween fans, regardless if they preffer Kiske og Deris era of this band.

 The album does take several spins to really get into, partly because of the level of details in the songs, but mostly because it takes several spins to allow this album to unfold and put the massive history described in the first half of this review, to the side.
 It’s then that the overall qualities of this album start to shine.
 And despite this not being the strongest release of this band’s era with either Kiske or Deris fronting, Helloween have managed to live up to the colossal and perhaps even idealistic expectations.